-A blockchain – literally meaning a chain of blocks – is a decentralized database that contains information about all transactions made by members within its network.
+A blockchain is a decentralized database that contains information about all transactions made by members within its network.
 The technology is based on cryptographic information security methods.
-The data is stored as a chain of blocks, each of which contains a certain number of transactions.
+The data is stored as a chain of blocks, each containing a certain number of transactions.
+The blockchain is powered by many computers or nodes located worldwide.
+They process the transactions, create new blocks, exchange them, and store copies of the blockchain.

 A brief history of blockchain technology